Place-Based Income Management

 Income management started on 1 July 2012 as part of a trial of new approaches to tackle entrenched disadvantage in the Building Australia’s Future Workforce package.
+The trial is currently funded to 30 June 2016.

 - Bankstown (New South Wales)